rwieruch/blog_robinwieruch_content/react-firebase-realtime-database.md

 If you run the application, the loading indicator disappears after a few seconds when the Firebase realtime database listener is called for the first time.
 Every other time the loading indicator isn't shown, because it is only `true` when the component mounts and the first message fetching starts.

-It could be hat there are no messages yet, which is the case for this application since we didn't use the message API to create a message yet.
+It could be that there are no messages yet, which is the case for this application since we didn't use the message API to create a message yet.
 We're only showing the messages for now.
 To show conditional feedback to users, we need to know if the list of messages is empty (see constructor), if the message API didn't return any messages and the local state is changed from an empty array to null:

 {{< highlight javascript "hl_lines=15 17 18 19 20 21 22 23 36 38 39 40" >}}
 class MessagesBase extends Component {